ballerina-platform/module-ballerinax-aws.sqs/src/amazonsqs/Module.md

 For more information please visit https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-setting-up.html .

-Set your trust store file location as the `TRUST_STORE` parameter.
-Default Ballerina trust store location is at _${ballerina.home}/bre/security/ballerinaTruststore.p12_.
-Password of that trust store should be specified in `TRUST_STORE_PASSWORD` parameter.
-Default password is _ballerina_.

 You can now enter the credentials in the SQS client config and create SQS client by passing the config:

 ```ballerina